xxiiyu/imagegen-tech/docs/Sampling/07_tldr_usage.md

 | 30+      | High-order methods like `ipndm(_v)` / Stochastic methods like `dpmpp_3m_sde` | -

 !!!note "But `X` Worked/Broke For Me!"
-    These were tested on Amanatsu, a SDXL eps-pred model on a few samples.
+    These were tested on Amanatsu, a very stable eps-pred SDXL, on a few samples.
 You should see these only as general rules of thumb on what works in low / high step environments.
     For example, most SDXL v-pred models require a ton more steps with any sampler, 20+ for only decent results in my experience.